percula/planter_blog/content/posts/tomato-trellising-techniques.md

 ![Tomato plant in a cage](/uploads/tomato-in-cage.jpg)

 **Florida weave** (or **basket weave**) trellising involves setting up tall, sturdy posts at either end of the tomato bed (and at regular intervals between the tomato plants if your bed is long), then using [twine](https://www.amazon.com/s?k=garden+twine) to enclose the plants along both sides.
 The twine is looped around each of the posts and pulled tight to ensure the plants won’t flop to either side.
-This technique is mostly used for determinate tomatoes that will only grow so high, but it can be used for indeterminate tomatoes by constructing a tall trellis and cutting off the top of the growing stem once the plants reach the top.
+This technique is mostly used for determinate tomatoes that will only grow so high, but it can be used for indeterminate tomatoes by constructing a tall trellis and cutting off the top of the growing stem once the plants reach the height of the trellis.

 ![Tomato plants in a Florida weave trellis](/uploads/tomato-weave.jpg)